crqdev/Sales-Project/README.md

 # Sales-Project
-Creating Program to notify users of sales that receive high amount traffic early in their lifetime.
+Creating Program to notify users of sales that receive a high amount traffic early in their lifetime.

 The Reddit Folder contains the code for running the notification system for reddit.com/r/buildapcsales